-Depreciation and amortization expense totaled \$673,303 for the year ended June 30, 2015.
+Depreciation and amortization expense totaled \$801,131 and \$673,303 for the years ended June 30, 2016 and 2015, respectively.

 Deferred Rent and Lease Incentive Liabilities

 Earthjustice recognizes rent expense on a straight-line basis over the life of the lease.
 Leasehold improvement paid for by the landlord are recorded as a deferred lease incentive liabilities and amortized over the lease term on a straight-line basis.